apache/arrow/docs/source/cpp/streaming_execution.rst

 :class:`arrow::compute::SourceNodeOptions` are used to create the ``source`` operation.
 The :class:`Schema` of the data passing through and a function to generate data ``arrow::AsyncGenerator<arrow::util::optional<cp::ExecBatch>>`` are required to create this option.
+Additionally, when using `source` operator, the data scanning operations like filter and project may need to be applied in a later part of the execution plan.

 Struct to hold the data generator definition;